 Generally, for constitutional reasons, states cannot legislate to tax the Commonwealth.
 However, under the employment agency provisions, payroll tax is imposed on employment agents and not on commonwealth government departments and agencies.

 If you hire workers to a state government department or agency, you will generally be subject to payroll tax under the employment agency provisions.

 This is because state government departments and agencies are not exempt under Part 4 of the Act.
 The payroll tax liability is imposed on the employment agents and not on the state government departments and agencies.

 An exception to this, however, is where a specific Victorian Government agency falls within an exemption in Part 4 of the Act, for example Ambulance Victoria and the Victorian Institute of Forensic Mental Health.

 If you hire workers to local government, wages paid or payable, except for wages relating to certain municipal construction or business operations, are exempt from payroll tax under Part 4 of the Act.

 Consequently, provided the client that is a municipal council has given the employment agent the relevant declaration by an exempt client, wages relating to workers on-hired to the municipal council are exempt from payroll tax under s40(2) of the Act.

 Chain of on-hire

 In some cases, multiple employment agency contracts may arise.
-For example, one employment agent on-hires labour to another employment agent, which then further on-hires that labour to their client.
+For example, one employment agent (Agent 1) on-hires labour to another employment agent (Agent 2), which then further on-hires that labour to their client.